HyBuild-net/HyProxy/README.md

 ## Handlers

 Handlers form a chain.
 Each handler processes the connection and either passes it to the next handler (`Continue`), handles it (`Handled`), or drops it (`Drop`).
+Custom handlers can be implemented quite easily, but the project needs to be recompiled.

 ### sni-router